fpatano/dbtpcdi/README.md

 # DBTPCDI

-This repo is an end to end implementation of tpcdi using dbt and databricks.
+This repo is an end to end implementation of tpcdi using dbt and snowflake.
 Assuming dbt is installed, here is four step process to get repo up and running!

 Pre-reqs
 This assumes that you have a stage created to read files from and that you have created the apporpriate file formats.
 Also assumes that the xml table already exists and catalog.schema.table is hard coded in base/customermgmtview.sql